Throughout your pregnancy,

 Routine Screenings & Other Tests

-Your first visit to the obstetrician should have included a full physical, urine
+Your first visit to the obstetrician (if you haven't gone already) should include

-(pee) test, and blood test to check for things like:
+A blood test will check for things like:

-If your blood is Rh negative and your partner's is Rh positive, you may develop antibodies
+factor.
+If your blood is Rh negative and your partner's is Rh positive, you may develop

-that prove dangerous to your fetus.
-This can be prevented through an injection given
+antibodies that prove dangerous to your fetus.
+This can be prevented through an injection

 You can expect to get your urine tested and your weight and blood pressure checked

 at every (or almost every) visit until you deliver.
-These tests can identify conditions
+These tests can find conditions

 such as gestational diabetes and preeclampsia (dangerously high blood pressure).

-Throughout your third trimester, you'll be offered more tests depending on your
+Throughout your second trimester, you'll be offered more tests depending on your

 age, health, family medical history, and other things.
 These can include: